rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 "Address", like "wallet", is a misnomer, and when not understood can lead to dangerous outcomes, including lost Bitcoin.

+The word "address" refers to an invoice addres, also known as a request address.
+ This implies your Bitcoin is located at an address.
-There is no "address" that maintains a balance of your Bitcoin.
+ However, there is no "address" that maintains a balance of your Bitcoin.
  There is only transactions, which have inputs and outputs.
+ And the ouputs, if they are unspent, could be spent by the private key that corresponds to the request address that was used to generate that unspent transaction output (UTXO).

 Imagine if you receive 0.5 Bitcoin to an address in your wallet.
  You then send 0.1 Bitcoin to someone else.
  It is tempting to think your original address now has 0.4 Bitcoin, but in reality your original address has nothing.
+ The original transaction has nothing.
- There is no "from address" in Bitcoin.
+ And there is no "from address" in Bitcoin.
  When you sent 0.1 Bitcoin,
-  this created a transaction with two outputs: one for 0.1 Bitcoin, and another 0.4 Bitcoin.
+  this created a new transaction with two outputs: one for 0.1 Bitcoin, and another 0.4 Bitcoin.
  Your private key can access the output with 0.4 Bitcoin, and someone else has the private key to access the output with 0.1 Bitcoin.